 IJMSC Cover Art

-Starting with our January/February 2019 issue, IJMSC will feature artwork by people with MS on each cover.
+Since our January/February 2019 issue, IJMSC features artwork by people with MS on each cover.
 By sharing this art with our readers, our hope is to 1) spotlight the patient as the most important person on the MS care team and 2) show how the experience of the disease can be expressed and possibly even alleviated through art.
 We thank the Multiple Sclerosis Association of America (MSAA), as well as the artists, for allowing us to use artwork from the MSAA Art Showcase program in this way.

 Day is Done